mpv-player/mpv/DOCS/man/options.rst

         never interpolate, thus behaving as if the regular nearest neighbour algorithm was used.
 Defaults to 0.0.

-``--scale-blur=<value>``
+``--scale-blur=<value>``, ``--scale-wblur=<value>``
-    Kernel scaling factor (also known as a blur factor).
+    Kernel/window scaling factor (also known as a blur factor).
 Decreasing this makes the result sharper, increasing it makes it blurrier (default 0).
 If set to 0, the kernel's preferred blur factor is used.
 Note that setting this too low (eg. 0.5) leads to bad results.
 It's generally recommended to stick to values between 0.8 and 1.2.

+``--scale-taper=<value>``, ``--scale-wtaper=<value>``
+    Kernel/window taper factor.
+Increasing this flattens the filter function.
+    Value range is 0 to 1.
+A value of 0 (the default) means no flattening, a value of 1 makes the filter completely flat (equivalent to a box function).
+    Values in between mean that some portion will be flat and the actual filter function will be squeezed into the space in between.

 ``--scale-radius=<value>``
     Set radius for tunable filters, must be a float number between 0.5 and